SimonePioBottaro/an2dl-challenge-2/README.md

     3. Get the pip install command personalized for your system (for me it was: `pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu130`)
     4. Run it in local env

+5. Useful command if you are in `wsl sudo mount -t drvfs G: /mnt/g`, remounts google drive directory

 ---

 ## References